 We are seeking post-doctoral level scientists interested in developing and implementing novel MRI methods for use in pediatric neuroimaging applications, primarily to assess normal and abnormal neurodevelopmental trajectories.
 Work in this area would be performed using a Hyperfine MRI scanner.
-Potential clinical applications could also be pursued, including TBI detection and assessment and other pediatric diseases and disorders.
-Some studies will be performed under the auspices of a collaborative agreement between the NICHD and the Bill and Melinda Gates Foundation (BMGF).
+These studies will be performed under the auspices of a collaborative agreement between the NICHD and the Bill and Melinda Gates Foundation (BMGF).
+Potential clinical applications could also be explored, including TBI detection and assessment, hydrocephalus, and other pediatric diseases and disorders.
 Background in porous media NMR, MRI physics and prior MR pulse sequence programming with Bruker MRI scanners or clinical scanners are all highly desirable.

 The Post-Doctoral Fellowship appointment within the NIH Intramural Research Program (IRP) is made under an Intramural Research Training Award (IRTA) mechanism (for US citizens or permanent residents), or under a Visiting Fellow (VF) award mechanism (for non-US citizens).
 The duration of Post-Doctoral Fellowship appointments can be for up to five years.
 Some applicants may qualify for an additional three-year extended appointment as a Research Fellow (RF).
 Applicants must possess a Ph.D. or D.Sc. in physics, medical physics, electrical engineering, applied mathematics, or a related field, and/or an M.D. degree, and must have completed fewer than five years of prior post-doctoral research training.

 Interested applicants should contact Dr. Peter Basser (firstname.lastname@example.org).
-Successful applicants will eventually be required to submit: (1) a curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references, which includes their mailing addresses, telephone numbers, and e-mail addresses.
-Additional information and useful links about NIH Post-Doctoral Fellowship training positions can be found at https://www.training.nih.gov/postdoctoral/vf.asp.
+Successful applicants will eventually be required to submit: (1) an NIH Biosketch or curriculum vitae (CV), (2) a bibliography, (3) a cover letter with a brief description of his/her research interests and experiences, and (4) a list of at least three references, which includes their mailing addresses, telephone numbers, and e-mail addresses.
+Additional information and useful links about NIH Post-Doctoral Fellowship training opportunities can be found at https://www.training.nih.gov/postdoctoral/vf.asp.

 The NIH is dedicated to building an inclusive and diverse community of scientists in its training and employment programs.